ThomasJFinn/ThomasJFinn.github.io/_pages/about.md

 My research on phase transitions in random competition models is published in the [Journal of the European Mathematical Society](https://ems.press/journals/jems/articles/8736482) and the [Annals of Applied Probability](https://projecteuclid.org/journals/annals-of-applied-probability/volume-32/issue-6/Coexistence-in-competing-first-passage-percolation-with-conversion/10.1214/22-AAP1792.short).

+## 🚨 AI safety

+I'm participating in the [BlueDot Impact](https://aisafetyfundamentals.com/) early 2024 AI alignment course to learn the state-of-the-art in AI safety.

+I'm a member of the [SatisfIA](https://pik-gane.github.io/satisfia/) research group to investigate aspiration-based reinforcement learning.

 This is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).

 A data-driven personal website